McVlaga/mcvlaga.github.io/_posts/2015-12-21-message-from-google.md

 ![Google private message]({{ site.url }}/assets/google1.png)

 This is a private message I recently got on LinkedIn from a College Engineering Recruiter of Google.
-Very interesting, blah-blah-blah.

 <!--more-->